hoyjustin/Scout/README.md

 dashboard.

-The mobile application is developed in Android Studio and we recommend you to use this IDE to further development.
+The mobile application is developed in Android Studio and we recommend you to use this IDE in further development.
 Simply open `ScoutMobile` with Android Studio and hit `run` to execute.

 The web application uses node.js.
 To run the development server, simply